New Zealand latest nation to sign space agreement with NASA - WTMJ

 Associated Press

-WELLINGTON, New Zealand (AP) — New Zealand announced Tuesday it was the latest country to sign a space agreement with NASA, just as New Zealand’s nascent space industry begins to take off.
+WELLINGTON, New Zealand (AP) — New Zealand announced Tuesday it is the latest country to sign a space agreement with NASA, just as New Zealand’s nascent space industry begins to take off.

 New Zealand became the eleventh signatory to the Artemis Accords, a blueprint for space cooperation and supporting the U.S. space agency’s plans to return humans to the moon by 2024 and to launch a historic human mission to Mars.

-Foreign Minister Nanaia Mahuta said New Zealand was one of only a handful of nations able to launch rockets into space.
+Foreign Minister Nanaia Mahuta said New Zealand is one of only a handful of nations able to launch rockets into space.

 “New Zealand is committed to ensuring the next phase of space exploration is conducted in a safe, sustainable and transparent manner and in full compliance with international law,” Mahuta said.